cubefs/cubefs/GOVERNANCE.md

 - The composition of the Steering Committee members consists of core maintainers from independent developers or vendors.
 - To ensure fairness, efforts will be made to maintain a balanced representation among the personnel from different vendors.
 - No single vendor can exceed 50% of the total number of personnel.
-- The term of the Steering Committee is one year,adjust up to 50% for stability.
+- The term of the Steering Committee is one year.

 ## Expectations from Maintainers